DavidFBowman/portfolio/README.md

 -Phonons

-A Python class used as part of my PhD to analyse the output of ab-intio calculations and compare them with experimental data.
+A Python class used as part of my PhD to analyse the output of ab-intio calculations and compare them with experimental data using an OO approach.

 -Monte Carlo Clustering